web-overlay/web-overlay.github.io/index.md

 ## Start an initial node

-Initial node (the first node of the overlay network) must be a Node.js node.
+The initial node (the first node of the overlay network) must be a Node.js node.

 ```bash
 cd web-overlay/packages/demo
 env DEPLOYMENT=localhost8080-initial npm run portal
 ```

-Note: `./config/deployment/localhost8080-initial.json` is
-used as a configuration file.
+This command starts the initial node based on the configuration `./config/deployment/localhost8080-initial.json`.

 Your initial node will start listening on http://localhost:8080.